kbbushman/reddit-mern/README.md

     = `<SinglePostPage/>` will probably have all the details for a post in its state
 4. Think about what components each page will contain
     - What API requests will each page make
 5. Think about the HTTP request library you'd like to use to fetch data from your Node API endpointments (e.g. `$.ajax`, `fetch`, `axios`, etc.).
 I recommend `fetch` because it is available to you without installing any dependencies.
-It is also widely accepted as the AJAX library to use with React.
+It is also widely accepted as the go-to AJAX call library to use with React.

+Fetch documentation [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); great reference material [here](https://medium.com/@yoniweisbrod/interacting-with-apis-using-react-native-fetch-9733f28566bb).

 Fetch GET request: